Edward Olivares Player Props: Royals vs. Blue Jays

 - In 13 of 53 games last year (24.5%), Olivares picked up an RBI, including two games with two or more RBIs.

-- He touched home plate in 19 of 53 games last year, with multiple runs in four of those games.
+- He scored a run in 19 of 53 games last season, with multiple runs in four of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.